WISER for Asia-Pacific

 Objectives

-The project should support transformational change in regional capability and capacity for an impact-based approach to early warning services for vulnerable communities and sectors across South Asia and within its Member Countries.
+The project will support transformational change in regional capability and capacity for an impact-based approach to early warning services for vulnerable communities and sectors across South Asia and within its Member Countries.

 Building on progress and needs identified by the SAHF IBF working group (and with regional-national stakeholders), this will be achieved through: